creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-23-Multi_Channel_Stochastic_Variational_Inference.md

 It shows that their model performs well compared to a single-channel model.

-* They have tried it on real data as well :
+* They tried it on real data as well:

 ![](/collections/images/MCSVI/results_part_2.jpg)